Titans, Henry run Patriots out of the playoffs

 All they got was Folk’s 21-yard field goal as three runs failed.
 It was the 13th time the Patriots had first-and-goal at the 1 in a playoff game in the Brady era and the first time they failed to get a TD on the drive.

-Tennessee then drove 75 yards in seven plays, with Henry scoring the go-ahead touchdown from the 1 with 35 seconds left in the half.

-Tannehill led the NFL with a career-best 117.5 passer rating and an average of 9.6 yards per pass attempt.
-But he didn’t do a whole lot in his first postseason game: 8 for 15 for 72 yards.
+Tannehill led the NFL with a career-best 117.5 passer rating and by averaging 9.6 yards per pass attempt.
+But he didn’t do a whole lot Saturday night in his first postseason game: 8 of 15 for 72 yards.
 His awful decision to put the ball up for grabs on the first play of the fourth quarter resulted in Duron Harmon’s interception.

-But New England’s spotty attack stalled and never revived.
+But New England’s spotty attack flopped and never revived.
 That has not been unusual during the second half of the schedule.

+Tannehill’s passing yards were the fewest for a starter since the Ravens’ Joe Flacco had 34 in a wild-card win against the Patriots 10 years ago.

+Tannehill now has five victories over Brady, second only to Peyton Manning’s six for the most by an opposing QB since 2001, including playoffs.

 BIRTHDAY BOY

+“When you can run it when the other team knows you’re gonna run it, that says a lot about your running game,” Titans coach Mike Vrabel said.

-He led the NFL in rushing this season with 1,540 yards in 15 games, the fourth-most rushing yards in franchise history.
-Henry also ran for 16 TDs, second most in team history.
+Henry led the NFL in rushing this season with 1,540 yards in 15 games, the fourth-most rushing yards in franchise history.
+He also ran for 16 TDs, second most in team history.

 Comments are not available on this story.